 Through visual rehabilitation, I have reclaimed huge tracts of my life.
 I drive, shop, work around the house, help others around their homes, eat, and read with pleasure.
 [More]

-Vision therapy has helped Justin academically and physically, ... areas that had suffered after the car accident.
+Vision therapy has helped Justin academically and physically, ... areas that had suffered after his concussion and TBI from the car accident.
 [More]

 When I received Vision Therapy, it was like a door that was closed in my life was opened.
 [More]